kadampabookings/kbs3-aggregate/README.md

 # Kadampa Business System (KBS)

-A private fork of the open-source [Mongoose](https://github.com/mongoose-project/mongoose) project.
+A private extension of the open-source [Modality](https://github.com/mongoose-project/modality) project.
+Not yet implemented.

-Until this repository is formally forked, please use the Mongoose project instead.